jmeinert/issuetracker/README.md

 Controller tests use MockMvc to verify request validation, JSON responses, HTTP status codes and business-rule conflicts.
 Parameterized service tests cover all allowed and rejected issue status transitions.

-Repository integration tests run against PostgreSQL using Testcontainers.
+Persistence and query integration tests run against PostgreSQL using Testcontainers.
 Flyway creates the database schema before Hibernate validates the JPA mappings.
 Docker must be available, but no manually running PostgreSQL database is required.

 Run the complete test suite: